navidrome/website/content/en/docs/Developers/dev-environment.md

 # Address = "localhost"
 ```
 To start Navidrome in development mode, just run `make dev`.
 This will start both the backend
 and the frontend in "watch" mode, so any changes will automatically be reloaded.
+It will open
+Navidrome automatically in your browser, using the URL http://localhost:4533/

+If it does not open a new window in your browser, check the output for any error messages.

 ### Windows (using WSL)